 HELP EASTERSEALS WITH THESE COMMEMORATIVE JERSEYS!

-Unfortunately, the Chicago Wolves didn’t get to wear their commemorative St. Patrick’s Day jerseys on March 14-15 as our games have been postponed indefinitely.
+Unfortunately, the Chicago Wolves didn’t get to wear their commemorative St. Patrick’s Day jerseys on March 14-15 as the 2019-20 season has been cancelled.
 However, Jewel-Osco — the long-time sponsor and supporter of this jersey initiative — still made the maximum possible impact on Easterseals Metropolitan Chicago and Chicago Wolves Charities.

 We’re proud to announce that ALL of the team’s exclusive St. Patrick’s Day jerseys were won via blind auction.
 The auction was extended until 4 p.m. on Wednesday, March 18, to ensure everyone had enough time to make their bids.